-An additional fairing, which is also to be made of the prescribed laminate, is permitted around the secondary roll structure forward mounting and high speed camera (if fitted in this location).
+An additional fairing, which is also to be made of the prescribed laminate, is permitted around the secondary roll structure forward mounting and the camera defined in Article 21.2.2.
 This fairing must lie between 1066mm and 835mm forward of plane C-C, below 685mm above the reference plane and be of minimum width to cover the mounting and camera.
 Once defined this fairing may be joined to the survival cell upper surface with a fillet of no greater than 10mm.